culmat/onlinecv-vaadin/README.md

-# onlinecv-vaadin
-Vaadin UI for the online CV
+# Vaadin UI for the Online CV

 The Online CV is a showcase to show the combination of different technologies like jersey rest, jaxb, mongo db, vaadin and jongo(http://jongo.org).

 This project contains only the UI part that accesses the online CV rest services.
 The rest services are implemented here : (https://github.com/beisdog/onlinecv.git).
 Please read the documentation there.

-## Noteworthy Architecture Design Decisions of the UI project
+## Noteworthy Architecture Design Decisions of the UI Project
-### domain object generation from xsd file
+### Domain Object Generation from Xsd File
 The UI project generates the domain objects for the online cv from a schema file that was provided by the [rest services project](https://github.com/beisdog/onlinecv).
 The java generator from xsd is invoked from the maven pom.xml

 You can get the xsd by calling the rest service ["/rest/onlinecv/xsd"](http://localhost:8888/rest/onlinecv/xsd).